commercetools/sphere-node-sdk/docs/CLIENT.md

 .facet('variants.attributes.color:red')
 .search()
 ```

+#### Suggest request
+The `ProductProjectionService` supports also a **suggest** endpoint, used for implementing an auto-completion functionality, returning a list of results of type [SuggestionResult](http://dev.sphere.io/http-api-projects-products-search.html#suggest-representations-result).

 #### Create resource
 All endpoints allow a resource to be created by posting a JSON `Representation` of the selected resource as a body payload.